The materiality of superbugs: risks and opportunities for pharma investors from antimicrobial resistance

 As AMR rises up the agenda, political attention is also turning to the need for greater regulation over how antibacterial manufacturing waste is managed.
 As a result, regulations around antimicrobial manufacturing discharge now present key supply chain concerns.
 Engaging on AMR now will contribute to the future proofing of sustainable and profitable business lines in the medium to long-term.

 Addressing AMR also presents business opportunities, and investors can play a critical role in helping companies recognise long-term trends.
-For example, some states and policy makers are developing “pull” incentives designed to reward successful R&D outcomes for pharmaceutical companies.
+For example, some states and policy makers are developing and piloting “pull” incentives designed to reward successful R&D outcomes for pharmaceutical companies.
 These include the UK government’s "prescription-style" payment model for incentivising pharmaceutical companies to bring new classes of drugs to the NHS.
 If this model was scaled up globally, it would generate global revenues of up to USD 4 billion based on UK prices.
 There are also influential calls for upcoming policy changes from forums including the G7 and G20.

 In the short-term, companies developing antibiotics present low investment returns due to a lack of incentives.
 However, such high-level calls for urgent market solutions point to a promising bet for those willing to invest in such companies today.
 In July 2020, a group of large R&D-based pharmaceutical companies announced the USD 1 billion AMR Action Fund to support clinical research of innovative antibiotics.
 This show of confidence is a strong signal that it is not too late to re-enter the antibiotics field.